Town meeting: Traditional town meetings

-Official ballot referenda (SB 2)
+Official ballot referendums (SB 2)

-Official ballot referenda, or the SB 2 format, provides that town voters make binding decisions not at town meeting but by secret ballot in the municipal election.
+Official ballot referendums, or the SB 2 format, provides that town voters make binding decisions not at town meeting but by secret ballot in the municipal election.
 To adopt SB 2, or to revert to traditional town meetings, a question to that effect on the municipal ballot must win a three-fifths majority.
 This format was instituted by the state legislature in 1995 because of concerns that modern lifestyles had made it difficult for people to attend traditional town meetings.
 In 2019, however, the law was changed so that the three-fifths majority would have to occur at town meeting itself: The town meeting would have to vote to remove its own final decisions to the municipal ballot.

 Under SB 2, a first session, called a "Deliberative Session", is held about a month prior to the town election.
 This session is similar in many ways to the traditional town meeting.
 However, unlike the town meeting, while the wording and dollar amounts of proposed ballot measures may be amended, no actual voting on the merits of the proposals takes place.

 Deliberative sessions are less well attended, in bodies that have adopted SB 2, than are plenary town meetings in bodies that have not adopted SB 2, as their decisions are not final.
 However, the final vote by secret ballot attracts more voters than town meetings do because of the shorter time requirement, and absentees can vote.